SushantVij/Topsis_102003759/README.md

 Topsis Package
 https://pypi.org/project/102003759/

-TOPSIS
-What is TOPSIS?
+# What is TOPSIS?
 Technique for Order Preference by Similarity to Ideal Solution (TOPSIS) came in the 1980s as a multi-criteria-based decision-making (MCDM) method.
 TOPSIS chooses the alternative of shortest the Euclidean distance from the ideal solution and greatest distance from the negative ideal solution.

-How to Install this Package?
+# How to Install this Package?
 pip install Topsis-Sushant-102003759

-How to Run this Package?
+# How to Run this Package?
 topsis <inputFileName> <weights> <impacts> <resultFileName>

 Eg. topsis /Users/Sushant/Desktop/102003759-data.csv "1,1,1,1,1" "+,+,-,+,+" /Users/Sushant/Desktop/result.csv

-Constraints Applied
+# Constraints Applied
 Number of parameters should be correct i.e. 5.
 Print error message if input file doesn't exist.
 The impacts and weights should be comma separated.